paulyuk/simple-agent-af/README.md

 ## Description

-This application demonstrates how to create a simple AI agent that can generate jokes using Azure OpenAI.
-The agent is configured to be good at telling jokes and provides both synchronous and streaming response capabilities.
+This application demonstrates how to create a simple AI agent using Azure OpenAI and the Agent Framework.
+The agent is configured with robot directives and provides both synchronous and streaming response capabilities.

 ## Prerequisites